 Because of regulations concerning strep throat cultures, we will be sending any such cultures to laboratories in the area.
 These cultures will only be done if we feel they are essential in determining the exact diagnosis and extent of an illness.
-The cost for such a lab analysis cannot be included in the session fees and is the responsibility parent or the parent’s insurance carrier.
+The cost for such a lab analysis cannot be included in the session fees and is the responsibility of the parent or the parent’s insurance carrier.

-Immediate acting and preventative inhalers should be ordered through our Medication Distribution System.
+- Immediate acting and preventative inhalers should be ordered through our Medication Distribution System.

-Spacer for use with the metered-dose inhalers.
-Asthma experts recommend that an inhaler always be used with a spacer to ensure correct medicine delivery.
+- Spacer for use with the metered-dose inhalers.
+(Asthma experts recommend that an inhaler always be used with a spacer to ensure correct medicine delivery.)

-Peak Flow Meter — Serial measurement of peak flow permits much more accurate evaluation of the degree of asthma than merely listening to the lungs; proper care of asthma requires peak flow measurements.
+- Peak Flow Meter.
+Serial measurement of peak flow permits much more accurate evaluation of the degree of asthma than merely listening to the lungs; proper care of asthma requires peak flow measurements.

-Doctor’s Order — A physician’s signed order with explicit directions for each and every medication, treatment, over-the-counter medications, vitamins, etc. your camper will need.
+A physician’s signed order with explicit directions for each and every medication, treatment, over-the-counter medications, vitamins, etc. your camper will need.